MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4405.md

 ## Trial Balance (LCY) worksheet

-This worksheet the balance in local currency (FCY).
+This worksheet shows the trial balance with amounts in local currency (FCY).

 With filters and slicers, you can zoom into the balance as seen from global dimensions, or by account categories and subcategories.